idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 In order for the SDK to know which access grants contract to use, we need to provide `evmGrantsOptions` or `nearGrantsOptions`, depending on which network the dApp is deployed on.

-The default values come from the [.env] file the SDK is build with.
-Assuming that file is available as a gloab `env` object, here are the default values for each options object:
+The default values come from the [.env](https://github.com/idos-network/idos-sdk-js/tree/main/packages/idos-sdk-js/.env) file the SDK is built with.
+Assuming that file is available as a global `env` object, here are the default values for each options object:

 ```js
 const idos = await idos.init({